KPrasch/nucypher-kms/docs/source/support/faq.rst

 There's an additional, advanced control mechanism for limiting the maximum gas price that your node can spend.
-The ``--max-gas-price`` environment variable can be used to configure limit in `gwei`.
+The ``--max-gas-price`` flag can be used to configure limit in `gwei`.
 This is complementary to the gas strategy that you may have configured.

 .. warning::